pc-ezema/Software-Developer-Assessment-Promise-Ezema/README.md

 # Laravel Monolithic Authentication and Authorization Application

-This Laravel application provides a simple authenication and authorization application.
+This Laravel application provides a simple authentication and authorization application.
 The API is structured using versioning (`v1`) for easy scalability.

 ---